mariodavid/mariodavid.github.io/_posts/2016-03-11-cuba-apps-on-cloud-foundry.md

 Cloud Foundry is an open-source PaaS solution backed up by a lot of big companies.
 Initially started by VMWare / Pivotal and has become the base solution for different Cloud offerings like IBM Bluemix, HP helios and the Cloud solution from Pivotal itself.

-When comparing it to other solutions like Heroku, the fundamental difference is that since CF is open source, you can run it in your own datacenter if you want to.
-Another option is to tun the PaaS on AWS or any other IaaS provider on your own.
+When comparing it to other solutions like Heroku, the fundamental difference is that since CF is open source.
+This has a different positive side effects.
+One is, that you can run it in your own datacenter if you want to.

-//....
+It is also "easier" to change from one Cloud vendor to the next as long as they all share the PaaS or in case of an IaaS provider it's up to you, to install CF on their infrastructure, because you can install CF on AWS or any other IaaS provider by yourself.

 ### Get ready to go via Pivotal Web Services

 So let's get started with Cloud Foundry.
 To do so, I have created a free account at [Pivotal Web Services](https://run.pivotal.io/), the Pivotal CF Cloud offering, which allowes me to play with CF for 2 month for free.

-Selecting PWS for CF is just out of convenience reasons, so if you want to try it in your own datacenter (via OpenStack or VMWare vShpere) or on AWS EC2 instances, feel free to do so.
+I choosed the Pivotal offering just out of convenience reasons.
+If you want to try it in your own datacenter (via [OpenStack](http://docs.cloudfoundry.org/deploying/openstack/index.html) or [VMWare vShpere](http://docs.cloudfoundry.org/deploying/vsphere/index.html)) or on [AWS EC2 instances](http://docs.cloudfoundry.org/deploying/aws/), feel free to do so.

 After creating the account and their [CLI](http://docs.run.pivotal.io/cf-cli/) installation you are ready to login via the command line: